 There are many variables to play with and cross-reference to identify patterns and customer traits to pinpoint your perfect customer.
 The goal is to drill down deeply as possible until you have very specific criteria.

 If I ask you- “Who is your best customer?
 Describe them”, and you answer “Millenials.”
-Chances are – your boss is getting ready to “re-accomodate” you – United Airlines style.
+Chances are – your boss is getting ready to “re-accommodate” you – United Airlines style.

 You don’t want to target millennials.
 You want to target a very particulaR type of person – who may also happen to be a millennial.